jgoodall/jgoodall.github.io/papers/index.md

 ## Refereed Conference Publications

 Ragan, Eric, Andrew Pachuilo, **John R. Goodall**, and Felipe Bacim.
 "Preserving Contextual Awareness during Selection of Moving Targets in Animated Stream Visualizations."
-To appear in Proceedings of International Conference on Advanced Visual Interfaces (AVI), 2020.
+To appear in Proceedings of International Conference on Advanced Visual Interfaces (AVI), 2020. <i class='fas fa-fw fa-award'></i>[Honorable Mention Award](https://sites.google.com/unisa.it/avi2020/program/awards)

 Ragan, Eric, Andrew Stamps, and **John R. Goodall**.
 "Empirical Study of Focus-Plus-Context and Aggregation Techniques for the Visualization of Streaming Data."
 To appear in Proceedings of International Conference on Advanced Visual Interfaces (AVI), 2020.